HamadJaved69/hamadjaved69/README.md

 ### Hi there 👋

+I'm a Full Stack Developer 💻 .
+I'm working on Yii 2.0 and Angular and I also have work experience of Ionic, React, Laravel, and Node JS.
+I also have expertise in MySQL and MongoDB.
+I love working on Latest Technologies 🔥 and learning new stuff.

 <!--
 **HamadJaved69/hamadjaved69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...